 Optimize supply chain

-With omnichannel retail analytics, retailers can evaluate historical sales data and run “what-if” analyses to produce more-accurate forecasts and plan for future events more effectively.
+Omnichannel retail analytics helps retailers to run historical sales data and “what-if” analyses for more accurate forecasting and effective future event planning.
 Analytics can be used to identify supplier risks and predict disruptions due to weather and other factors.
 Additionally, retailers can use analytics to improve efficiency while also reducing transportation costs.

 Increase data security